Craig Gifford Acroblog

 Nevertheless, I'm back up.
 Following is a bit more on the last few

-The last weekend of Feb I went back to Florida for training camp.
+weeks.
+And, a new video and some pictures The last weekend of Feb I went back to Florida for training camp.
 First day Kelly's airplane had a problem - a few know the details, not necessary to expand, but the plane is down until early May.
 So, that camp was cut short for me.
 I returned to MN to lousy weather for well over a week, so no flying.
 Then mid-March I flew the Panzl down to Florida for 2 days of practice with Mark (teammate) and 3 days of training camp.
 By the end of the camp my flying was finally getting back up to proficient - my free in the Sunday "pretend contest" flight was the best I've flown.
 I left the Panzl in Florida for Kelly and I to use down there until the Staudacher is back operational.
 Unfortunately work travel prevented me from attending the Keystone contest (my teammates finished 1-4 and 7 in Advanced in the contest) - and 2, 3 and 4 were CLOSE, separated by only 23pts (of roughly 7,500) - nice flying guys.
 So, for now I'll be flying the Eagle in MN and the Panzl in Florida until May.
 Look for future videos in April to be shot from the Eagle - it's so happy it gets to fly again I can hear it giggling in the hangar!
 By the way, before I took the Panzl to Florida I did a little more oil leak chasing and found the principal leak and fixed it - finally have a clean engine.
 That project took way too many hours.
 Finally, some new sequences: to the right is the free program I'm settling in on.
 The old one just didn't work well with Nik's spin technique - plus I've found my new favorite, a snap and a half on top of a half-loop down and wanted to work that in as well as get rid of that outside half-loop up (no fun to keep practicing).
 Finally, to cap off this post, Aaron and I have a bottle of scotch somewhere this summer on a contest in Sportsman flying a 3-figure free.
 I really like this one and can't wait!

 |

-February 19, 2012 - Great flying weather
+| February 19, 2012 - Great flying weather

 in Minneapolis this weekend.
 Got the Panzl put back together after